nicmr/nicmr/README.md

 - ⚡ Fun fact: ...
 -->

-Currently employed as a Rust Backend Engineer [@hotellistat](https://hotellistat.com/en), working on reliable and scalable backend services for a hotel revenue management systems.
+Currently employed as a Rust Backend Engineer [@hotellistat](https://hotellistat.com/en), working on reliable and scalable backend services for a hotel revenue management system.

 - I'm interested in
   - All things Rust 🦀